 In Ebay Inc. v.
-Bidder’s Edge, Inc., a federal court was asked to determine if a trespass of chattels occurred when Bidder’s Edge scraped the eBay site.
+Bidder’s Edge, Inc., eBay did not ask the court do hyperlinks infringe copyright.
+Instead, eBay asked the federal court to determine if Bidder committed a trespass of chattels when it scraped eBay.
 In ruling on the case, the court found:

 Bidder’s Edge argues that its searches represent a negligible load on plaintiff’s computer systems, and do not rise to the level of impairment to the condition or value of eBay’s computer system required to constitute a trespass.
 However, it is undisputed that eBay’s server and its capacity are personal property, and that Bidder’s Edge searches use a portion of this property.
 Even if its searches use only a small amount of eBay’s computer system capacity, Bidder’s Edge has nonetheless deprived eBay of the ability to use that portion of its personal property for its own purposes.
 The law recognizes no such right to use another’s personal property.
 Accordingly, Bidder’s Edge actions appear to have caused injury to eBay.

-The Bidder’s Edge decision stands as good law but has been roundly mocked by many legal commentators.
-Although Ebay prevailed in this case, it’s hard to foresee any court supporting a trespass of chattels claim in any scenario where only a few links exist.
-On the other hand, the claim is clearly applicable to situations where the widespread scraping of a site is undertaken.
+The Bidder’s Edge decision stands as good law.
+However, commentators have roundly mocked it.
+Although eBay prevailed in this case, it’s hard to foresee any court supporting a trespass of chattels claim in any scenario where only a few links exist.
+On the other hand, the claim applies to situations where people perform extensive scraping of a site.

 Do hyperlinks infringe copyright?
 The use of one or two links incorporating short phrases rarely should give rise to a justifiable complaint.
 However, one must be careful about using trademarked phrases as anchor text or scraping and building large farms of links.